 Relaxed PES scans are available only for the Berny algorithm.
-If any scanning variable breaks symmetry during the calculation, then you must include NoSymm in the route section of the job, or it will fail with an error.
+If any scanning variable breaks symmetry during the calculation, then you must include NoSymm in the route section of the job, since it may fail with an error.

 Wildcards in the ModRedundant input may also be useful in setting up relaxed PES scans.
-For example, the following input is appropriate for a potential energy surface scan involving the N1-N2-N3-N4 dihedral angle.
-Note that all other dihedrals around the bond should be removed:
+For example, the following input is appropriate for a potential energy surface scan involving the N1-N2-N3-N4 dihedral angle:

 N1 N2 N3 N4 S 20 2.0 Specify a relaxed PES scan of 20 steps in 2° increments